HarperFast/harper/utility/Docker/README.md

 ### Examples

-Run a HarperDB container in the background, with the ROOTPATH directory mounted to the container host, and expose the HarperDB API and Custom Functions ports on the container host:
+Run a HarperDB container in the background, with the ROOTPATH directory mounted to the container host, and expose the HarperDB Operations API and HTTP ports on the container host:
 ```
 docker run -d \
   -v <host directory>:/home/harperdb/hdb \